 Sergey Parajanov was a Soviet Armenian director and artist.
-Parajanov is well-known for its surreal movies.
-Many times the artist was put into jail during the Soviet Times for his views and visions.
+Parajanov is well-known for his surreal movies.
+Many times the artist was sent to jail during the Soviet Times for his views and visions.
 This unique and amazing artist’s heritage is represented in the Museum.

 The Museum is home to more than 1,400 exhibits.
 There are installation, collages, drawings, dolls and hats.
 There are 2 memorial rooms in the museum, posters and festival prizes, signed letters by Federico Fellini, Lilya Brik, Andrey Tarkovsky and many other famous and renowned people.
 The amazing thing about this artist is that he could turn a simple thing into a real piece of art.
 It is just amazing and unbelievable: with what imagination he decorates the chair, makes a playing card.
 And most of these pieces of art the author created in jail.

-Now Sergey Parajanov Museum serves as a cultural center, where many exhibitions and receptions take place.
-At the museum guided tours are available.
-The fare of the ticket is AMD 700 (~$ 2).
-There are tours in Armenian, Russian, English French, and German.
-The fare of the guided tour in Armenian is AMD 2000 (~$ 6).
-Guided tours in foreign languages cost AMD 2,500 drams (~$ 7).
+Now the Sergey Parajanov Museum serves as a cultural center, where many exhibitions and receptions take place.
+Guided tours are available at the museum.
+Entrance costs 700 AMD (~$2).
+Tours are offered in Armenian, Russian, English French, and German.
+A guided tour in Armenian is 2000 AMD (~$6).
+Guided tours in foreign languages cost 2,500 AMD (~$7).

-Sergey Parajanov Museum is next to the Saint Sargis Church.
-The Museum overlooks Hrazan Gorge.
+The Sergey Parajanov Museum is next to Saint Sargis Church.
+The Museum overlooks Hrazdan Gorge.
 Yerevan Brandy Factory, Yerevan Wine Factory are just steps away from the Museum.

 Sergey Parajanov Museum Contacts